 But the difference is pretty technical.
 GM should use every trick in its arsenal to get maximum range, fuel-efficiency and reduced emissions from the Volt.
 Doug Parks, a global electric vehicle executive at GM, swore to me that all of these things are improved because of its previously undisclosed trick of using the gas engine to indirectly drive a secondary ring gear after the battery runs down (at highway patrol speeds only).
 This sneaky use of mechanical energy allows the main electric drive to rachet back a bit at high speeds, improving efficiency.

-guilty of misleading the public about the gas engine never driving the wheels.
+GM is guilty of misleading the public about the gas engine never driving the wheels.
 If, as the company says, the new development was “secret sauce,” a proprietary trade secret awaiting patent approval (until two weeks ago), the company should have just shut up about that particular aspect, or said something ambiguous until the press launch now underway.
-The company tried to explain the car Monday in a video that you can view here
+The company tried to explain the car Monday in a video that you can view here.

 Instead of leaving well enough alone, the company said the Volt is an “all-electrically driven vehicle” that has “no direct linkage from the engine, through the drive unit to the wheels.”
 The key word there is “direct.”
 There’s not a direct link, but there is an indirect one.
 And according to Kevin Kelly, manager of EV and hybrid communications, at speeds over 70 mph that indirect link is supplying 70 percent of the car’s power (leaving 30 percent from the electric motor).